Esri/map-carousel-template/README.md

 map-carousel-template
 =====================

-Map Carousel is a configurable gallery application template that can be used to display the contents of a group using a carousel or grid.
+Map Carousel is a configurable gallery application template that can be used to display web maps in a group using a carousel or grid.

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/map_carousel_th%202.jpg)